 - 1 blender jar

-- 1 glass bottle with lid (for storing the chutney)
+- 1 glass bottle with lid, for storing the chutney

 Ingredients

-- 1 handful fresh mint leaves (50 grams, approximately)
+- 1 handful (~50g) mint, leaves only

-- 4-5 green chilies
+- 4-5 green chili peppers

 - 1 teaspoon salt

-- 2 medium sized amla (Indian gooseberry) (50 grams, approximately)
+- 2 medium sized (~50g) amla (Indian gooseberry)

-- 2 tablespoons water (use only if needed)
+- 2 tablespoons water, only if needed

 Instructions